big-data-and-economics/big-data-class-materials/lectures/07-web-apis/07-web-apis.md

 FRED_API_KEY="abcdefghijklmnopqrstuvwxyz0123456789" ## Replace with your actual key
 ```

 Once you have saved your changes, you'll need to refresh so that this new environment variable is available in the current session.
-You could also restart R, but that's overkill.
+You could also restart R.

 ```r